 After the migration completes, select Download report to get a report listing the details associated with the migration process.

-Verify that the target database on the target Azure SQL Database managed instance environment.
+Verify that the target database on the target SQL Managed Instance environment.

 - For a tutorial showing you how to migrate a database to a managed instance using the T-SQL RESTORE command, see Restore a backup to a managed instance using the restore command.